 This Chipotle Sweet Potato Chili is loaded with veggies, hearty beans and has the perfect blend of sweet and smoky!
 This comforting meal will surely warm you up!

 I tell you all this to let you know how comforting chili is.
-My favorite this year?
-Hands down this Chipotle Sweet Potato Chili.
-This is comfort in a bowl.
+This is straight up comfort in a bowl.
 It’s warm snuggles underneath your favorite blanket.
 I think it’s truly love in a bowl.

 Did I mention that it’s also one hundred percent vegetarian?
 Which is odd for me because I usually always love meat in chili – but for this recipe, I didn’t miss it at all!
 With the combination of the different beans to the chunks of sweet potato – everything in this bowl works perfectly together and you aren’t lacking anything.